 More information on pain control requirements for pig procedures can be found in the Code of Practice for the Care and Handling of Pigs.

-Pregnant pigs and sows that have recently given birth (farrowed) are kept in “gestation stalls” and “farrowing crates”, which are usually about 2 feet wide by 7 feet long (60cm x 213cm).
+Pregnant pigs and sows that have recently given birth (farrowed) are often kept in “gestation stalls” and “farrowing crates”, which are usually about two feet wide by seven feet long (60 centimeters by 213 centimeters).
 In these stalls/crates, sows can lie down, stand up or sit, and may be able to take a step forward or backward; however, they do not have enough room to turn around.
 Stalls allow for increased control over each sow’s feed intake, can prevent aggression between sows, and restrict the movement of new moms in order to prevent them from lying on top of their piglets.
 However, sows are deprived of the ability to express important natural behaviours, leading to stress, frustration, and development of abnormal behaviours.
 Further, inability to exercise may lead to decreased bone and muscle strength.

 Pigs are commonly left to live on cold, damp, slatted floors.
 While these floors keep the barn cleaner by allowing manure and urine to fall through to a collection pit below, they don’t permit use of bedding for pig comfort and warmth.
 Hard, bare flooring may become slippery, and it increases leg sores and lameness (inability to walk properly) in pigs.
 Bedding not only allows pigs to be more comfortable, but also permits natural behaviours like rooting, exploration and nesting, and may reduce boredom and aggression in pigs.

 Support a better life for farmed pigs